How Soon Should I Seek Chiropractic Care and Personal Injury Attorney After an Auto Accident?

 - Get a completed police report.

-Even if you are entitled to reimbursement, a few mistakes can jeopardize your Accident Injury Claim.
+Even if you are entitled to reimbursement after you were injured in an accident, a few mistakes may jeopardize your Injury Claim.
 The following tips can help you get maximum compensation for your claim:

-- Don't settle until you have completed all of your medical treatment and your injuries are as healed as they are going to get.
+- Don't settle until you have completed all of your medical treatment and your injuries are as healed as they are going to get and you are nearly pain-free.
 Otherwise, you don't know the total cost of your injuries.

 - Don't sign release forms or checks with releases on them before you're ready to settle completely.

-- Signing such forms can release your car insurance company from the responsibility of paying on additional claims.
+- Signing such forms may release your car insurance company from the responsibility of paying on additional claims.

 - Don't cave in to pressure not to file a police report.

-Let the health care professionals do what they are supposed to do and check you out, preferably within 72 hours of the collision, to make sure you receive care if you need it.
+See a chiropractor and let the health care professionals do what they are supposed to do and check you out, preferably within 72 hours of the collision, even if you don't feel pain, to make sure you receive care if you need it.

 Our Car Accident Doctors and Chiropractors can always be seen within 24 hours of the accident.
-It is just necessary that the physician sees you, take a history, perform an examination and record the findings.
+It's necessary that the physician sees you, take a history, perform an examination, and record the findings.

-As long as a written record of that exists you have satisfied the insurance companies and can get the treatment you need.
+As long as a written record of your pain and injuries exists, you have satisfied the insurance companies and can get the treatment you need.
+Seeing a chiropractor is one of the most important things to do after an accident.

-If you need to speak with one of our Accident Doctors or need a Referral to a trusted Car Accident Attorney, please click the link below for a Free Consultation.
+If you're in pain and need to speak with one of our Accident Doctors or need a Referral to a trusted Car Accident Attorney, or law firm, please click the link below for a Free Consultation.
+It may be the most important decision you make after your crash.